 It is undeniable, whether one is an Atheist, a Theist, a Protestant, a Roman Catholic, or Orthodox, that the mentalities of what is generally called the Evangelical Pentecostal-Charismatic movement have had a substantial effect on the modern area of the 20th and 21st centuries.
-Thus, to understand, at least in basic, the overwhelming novel influence which this movement has had on Christian – used in a very generic manner – thought and praxis is vital to understanding one of the prominent contours of the modern world and where it is today.
+Thus, it is vital to understand, at least in basic, the overwhelming novel influence that this movement has had on Christian – used in a very generic manner – thought and praxis.
+It is important to understand that this movement is a prominent contour of the modern world and has shaped the state it is in today.

 I went from an environment that valued “spontaneity in the Spirit” to liturgical worship and tradition.
 It seemed like two different worlds.
 I had a lot to process.
 My focus at present is to offer some of the examinations and conclusions that I have worked through and arrived at, in the hope that some may gain benefit from them (I have been Orthodox for over 16 years now).

 I will focus primarily on history, method, and underlying meaning.
 I will strive to avoid polemics, but in such an endeavor it will be difficult to evade them entirely.
 Let me state from the start: my goal is to address systems.
 I leave all persons to the judgment of God.
 Nonetheless, we are called to test, discern, and pass judgment, as St. John says, Do not believe every spirit, but test the spirits to see if they are of God (1 Jn.
 4:1).
 Moreover, there are concrete Christian standards by which to make such judgments, and they are not subjective.
 Thus, it is vital to understand, identify, and evaluate the origins and roots of the modern Charismatic movement.